 A gluten-free cookie is still a cookie, no matter how you look at it.
 It still contains sugar and fats, possibly even more to make up for the stiffer texture.
 A whole wheat piece of toast is much healthier for you in terms of nutrients than a gluten-free muffin (which probably contains very low fiber).

-If you are trying to lose weight, a balanced approach that includes minimally processed whole grains (such as rolled oats and brown rice) and real, whole foods like fruit, vegetables, and lean protein is best.
+If you are trying to manage your weight, a balanced approach that includes minimally processed whole grains (such as rolled oats and brown rice) and real, whole foods like fruit, vegetables, and lean protein is best.
 Again, most whole foods don’t have gluten in them anyway!

 HEADER IMAGE: BROOKE LARK